 When preparing shiitake mushrooms, you want to cut off the stems because they’re too woody to eat, but you don’t have to throw them out.
 Add the stems to a veggie stock to soak up all of those nutrients.

-- Add them to an omelette with veggies; try this delicious Veggie Omelet Recipe.
+- Add them to an omelet with veggies.
+Try this delicious Veggie Omelet Recipe.
 You can even add avocado to the top for some healthy fats.

 - Create a brown rice or quinoa bowl with shiitake mushrooms, garlic, grated lemon zest and extra-virgin olive oil.